Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 TODO: Disable DD in Jet Packs mod if this mod is present.

+## Potential passive unlocks:
+- Precision Drop - unit will land closer to the center of the targeted area.

+Make individual.
+- Black Ops - if none of the deployed are visible to any enemy unit after Dynamic Deployment, all deployed units enter concealment.

 # Universal:

 - Smoke Screen - apply a cloud of smoke around the deployment area upon deployment.
 - Enter Overwatch upon landing.
+- Guns Blazing - attacks do not end turn during the deployment turn.

 - Unit gains Overdrive effect upon deployment.